acwright/6502-VCS/README.md

 The AC6502 ecosystem is a family of open-source, 65C02-based computers sharing a common architecture, memory map, and [BIOS](https://github.com/acwright/6502-BIOS).
 Each computer in the family is purpose-built for a different use case but runs the same software and firmware.

 The **VCS** is a cartridge-based retro gaming console.
 It features a real 65C02 CPU, swappable ROM cartridges, VGA video output via [Pico9918](https://github.com/visrealm/pico9918), SID audio via ARMSID, and support for PS/2 keyboards, matrix keyboards, and Atari 2600-compatible joysticks.
-It is the ideal platform for playing and developing retro-style 8-bit games.

----

 ## Architecture